Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 Go ahead and start tasting the options.

-The first thing you're going to be tasting is an Instant Pancake in the Instant Pot, which I didn't think was possible.
+The first thing you're going to be tasting is an instant pancake in the Instant Pot, which I didn't think was possible.

 How does this work?

-Anything is possible in an Instant Pot, believe me, because what these are, you might have seen them all over the internet.
+Anything is possible in an instant pot, believe me, because what these are, you might see them all over the internet, Pinterest, you name it, they're there.

-This is a multi-cooker, okay?
+This is a multi cookerer, okay?

 And Instant Pot is one of those great brands that have brought out simplicity in the kitchen now.